Choose the best beaches in Italy in autumn and winter, you will find unforgettable charms.. Here are the top 10 locations not to be missed

 Are you a book lover?
 At the port of San Benedetto you can also visit the monument to Jonathan Livingston seagull, inspired by the famous novel by Richard Bach.

 8. Castelsardo - Sardinia

 Sardinia is a wonderful land always full of attractions thanks to a generous nature and an ancient culture.
-Those who love the sea in autumn are spoiled for choice: Castelsardo is a particularly fascinating destination even when temperatures are low.
+Thinking of a region in Italy to go to the beaches in autumn and winter, here you are spoilt for choice: Castelsardo is a particularly fascinating destination even when temperatures are low.

 It is a village built along the slopes of a steep hill, around a medieval castle.
 The cathedral, with the bell tower overlooking the sea and the majolica dome is one of the major attractions.
 Castelsardo also houses the Museum of the Mediterranean, one of the best known in the whole island.
 The restaurants in the village also offer excellent fish-based cuisine.

 If you are in Castelsardo in winter, on the occasion of the feast of the patron saint Sant'Antonio, don't miss the suggestive bonfire ceremony.
 It is celebrated on January 17th.

 Nearby you can also visit important archaeological sites to get to know the charm of nuraghi or even more ancient megalithic constructions.